ugurbayezit/Heat_Bed_Controller/README.md

 This project was made to keep the standard heat bed constant at the desired temperature in a closed environment (such as an oven) and to measure the temperature inside.

-New updates are coming soon...  :slight_smile:
+New updates are coming soon...  :)

 ## Used Components